 Well, we can’t exactly experience “the real deal” as it would either have burnt or be lost at sea.
 The next best thing is Ladby Ship; the only Viking ship grave in Denmark.
-Located near Kerteminde, in the north of Funen, Vikingemuseet Ladby tells the story about this VIK (Very Important Viking) burial that took place around 925 AD.
+Located near Kerteminde, in the north of Funen, Vikingemuseet Ladby tells the story about this VIV (Very Important Viking) burial that took place around 925 AD.
 A huge ship was pulled ashore, a Viking king laid on a feather quilt, surrounded by eleven sacrificed horses and four dogs and then the ship was placed inside a huge burial mound.

 It’s possible to visit the remains of the ship in its original mound, and you can actually see the relics of the horse skeletons and get a sense of the importance of this burial.
-The museum also has a reconstructed version of the Ladby Ship docked by the fjord below the burial mound, as well as containing the treasures and archeological findings of the burial grounds.
+The museum also has a reconstructed version of the Ladby Ship docked by the fjord below the burial mound, as well as containing the treasures and archaeological findings of the burial grounds.